Empowering Scientific Workflows with Federated Agents: Design

-We optimize the exchange for low latency, as control messages are typically small: $O$(100) bytes.
+We optimize the Hybrid and Cloud exchanges for low latency, as control messages are typically small: $O$(100) bytes.
 However, action request and response messages can contain arbitrarily sized serialized values for arguments and results that can induce considerable overheads when messages are sent indirectly via the object store.
 To alleviate these overheads, we pass large values by reference and perform out-of-band data transfers by using ProxyStore~\cite{pauloski2023proxystore,pauloski2024proxystore}, which provides pass-by-reference semantics in distributed computing through proxy objects.
 Proxy objects act like references (cheap to serialize and communicate) and automatically de-reference themselves to the true object using performant data storage and communication methods.
-For example, ProxyStore can leverage RDMA (remote direct memory access) transfers via Mochi~\cite{ross2020mochi} and UCX~\cite{shamis2015ucx}, GridFTP via Globus Transfer~\cite{chard2014globus}, and reliable peer-to-peer UDP (user datagram protocol) through NAT hole-punching.
-ProxyStore also provides two key optimizations useful within \system{}: proxies can be forwarded to actions executed on other agents without incurring additional data transfers and proxies can be asynchronously resolved to overlap communication and computation.
+For example, ProxyStore can leverage RDMA (remote direct memory access) transfers via Mochi~\cite{ross2020mochi} and UCX~\cite{shamis2015ucx}, Globus Transfer~\cite{chard2014globus}, and reliable peer-to-peer UDP (user datagram protocol) through NAT hole-punching.
+Two key ProxyStore optimizations are useful within \system{}: proxies can be forwarded to actions executed on other agents without incurring additional data transfers and proxies can be asynchronously resolved to overlap communication and computation.